Shed Your Winter Coat

 In Scotland we have a saying: Nae cast a clout til May is oot.
 It basically means don't go out without your coat until the end May - in case of a sudden shower or a late flurry of snow.
 However, one of the first signs of spring is when animals start to shed their winter coats and take on a sleeker appearance.
 We love the symbology of leaving our coats behind and embracing the new season, both mentally and physically.

-Here on day 4 we're getting psyched up and prepared for this year's Equitox by cleaning out and decluttering the cupboards, and preparing mind, body and our environment.
+We are getting psyched up and prepared for this year's Equitox by cleaning out and decluttering the cupboards, and preparing mind, body and our environment.
 Making the most of our natural circadian drive for a fresh, new, clean spring time.

 Preparing your mind for Equitox

 The first place to start shedding your winter coat is addressing your frame of mind.
 Assemble your thoughts and ask yourself why you are doing the Equitox.
 Be clear about your intentions whether your goal is to have a fresh and revitalised body and mind or whether it is to lose weight or just feel amazing.
-Whatever your goals are, knowing the reason behind your commitment to a 14 day detox is helpful for a positive mental attitude, as well as feeling empowered.
+Whatever your goals are, knowing the reason behind your commitment to a Spring detox is helpful for a positive mental attitude, as well as feeling empowered.

 Preparing your cupboards for Equitox